SL Green Realty (SLG)

 AI Analysis | Feedback

-Marc Holliday has served as the Chief Executive Officer of SL Green since 2004 and became the Chairman of the Board in January 2019.
+Marc Holliday has served as Chief Executive Officer of SL Green Realty Corp. since January 2004, Chairman of the Board since January 2019, and Interim President since January 2024.
 He joined the company in 1998 as Chief Investment Officer.
-Prior to joining SL Green, Mr. Holliday held management positions at the former Victor Capital Group, a real estate investment management firm that managed Capital Trust, a publicly traded real estate mezzanine lender.
-He also held significant leadership roles at Capital Trust Inc. and Gramercy Capital Corp.
+Prior to SL Green, Mr. Holliday held management positions at the former Victor Capital Group (formerly Capital Trust), a real estate investment management firm that focused on publicly traded real estate mezzanine lending.
+He also previously served as President & CEO of Gramercy Capital Corp., a public REIT, from August 2004 to October 2008.
+Mr. Holliday received a B.S. in Business/Finance from Lehigh University and an M.S. in Real Estate Development from Columbia University.

-Matthew DiLiberto has been the Chief Financial Officer of SL Green Realty Corp. since January 1, 2015.
-He joined SL Green in September 2004 and previously served as the Chief Accounting Officer and Treasurer.
-Before joining SL Green, Mr. DiLiberto was with Chelsea Property Group, a division of Simon Property Group, from June 2000 to 2004, where he served as Controller and Director of Information Management.
-From August 1998 to June 2000, he worked at Vornado Realty Trust as a Senior Financial Analyst.
-He began his career as a Business Assurance Associate at Coopers and Lybrand, LLP (now PricewaterhouseCoopers LLP).
-Mr. DiLiberto was also previously a co-owner of Leavine Family Racing, a motorsports organization.
+Matthew J. DiLiberto has served as Chief Financial Officer of SL Green Realty Corp. since January 1, 2015.
+He joined SL Green in September 2004, and previously held the roles of Chief Accounting Officer and Treasurer from 2007 to 2014.
+Mr. DiLiberto oversees the finance, accounting, tax, investor relations, and corporate capital markets functions for the organization.
+Before joining SL Green, he was a Controller and Director of Information Management at Chelsea Property Group, a division of Simon Property Group, from June 2000 to 2004.
+He also worked as a Senior Financial Analyst at Vornado Realty Trust from August 1998 to June 2000 and as a Business Assurance Associate at Coopers and Lybrand, LLP (now PricewaterhouseCoopers LLP).
+Mr. DiLiberto holds a B.S. degree in Accounting from The University of Scranton.
+He was previously a co-owner of Leavine Family Racing, a motorsports organization.

 AI Analysis | Feedback